Skip to main content

 Intrathecal Baclofen Therapy (ITB) is a treatment option used to manage severe spasticity of cerebral or spinal origin.
 The treatment works by reducing muscle hyperactivity, allowing more normal motor movements.
 What we do We aim to reduce a patient’s muscle tone and help them to gain better control of spasms.
 We also work with patients to reduce...

 Sheffield Children’s Hospital is the Primary Treatment Centre for children and teenagers with cancer from within South Yorkshire, Lincolnshire and North Derbyshire.
 Children and young people who receive treatment for cancer may develop long term health problems as a result of their treatment.
-The Late Effects Service in Sheffield was one of the first to...
+The Late Effects (LE) Service in Sheffield was one of the first...

 Welcome to the Child and Adolescent Learning Disability and Mental Health (LDMH) Service.
-Based at Centenary House, we see children and young people up to 18 who have moderate, severe, or profound learning disabilities, who also experience mental health problems, challenging behaviour or both.
-This can include: anxiety anger and aggression repetitive behaviours and routines...
+Based at Centenary House, we see children and young people up to 18 who have moderate, severe, or profound learning disabilities, who also experience mental health problems, complex challenging or distressing behaviours or both.
+This can include: anxiety anger and aggression repetitive...

 Those who have a Learning Disability will: Need more time to understand new or complicated information and learn new skills.
 Need more support to learn everyday activities such as household tasks, managing money, and communicating without help from someone else.
 Assessment for Learning Disability involves assessing cognitive ability and daily living skills.
 Those who struggle...